 Refrigerate soon after purchase

-If you want to use it sooner, take it out the fridge and leave it at room temperature for a few hours.
+Store in the fridge or a cool place with the jar sealed tight.
+If you want to use it sooner, take it out of the fridge and leave it at room temperature for a few hours.

 What does a healthy starter look like?
 As long as you can see signs of fermentation and it smells slightly acidic and alcoholic and has a stretchy, honeycomb texture then it is good to use.